Early Years Foundation Stage (EYFS)

 We believe that by the time the children reach the end of Key Stage 2, they should:

-Our aim is to develop our pupils’ enjoyment and interest in Science.
+Our aim is develop our pupil's enjoyment and interest in Science.
 We encourage the children to effectively communicate scientific ideas using scientific vocabulary.
 We also encourage the children to develop their understanding of key scientific concepts and skills.
 To support this, Science is taught with an emphasis on the children engaging in practical enquiry.

-In addition, we deliver all other subjects (please see policies below) through a varied and creative cross-curricular approach, matched to children's interests.
+We also deliver all other subjects (please see policies below) through a varied and creative cross-curricular approach, matched to children's interests.